gmbonini/image_enhancement/README.md

 The `image_cropper` has an aditional argument:

 -   --overcrop (**optional**): Increase the crop based on percentage value (the overcrop between 0 and 100).
 The default percentage is 5.
+If you want to remove the overcrop, run with: `--overcrop 0`.
+If you want to use the default percentage, run without the argument.

 The `enhance_image_opencv` and `enhance_image_gan` has an aditional argument: